hyperspacedev/hyperspace-classic/.github/contributing.md

 ```

 This isn't required but is good practice to confirm that you wrote the code so we can credit it accordingly.

+## Screenshots

+These guidelines apply to screenshots that are used for reference in issues and/or pull requests.

+### Respect the post author's visibility

+Mastodon supports posting to four different visibility levels.
+As a means of respecting privacy, please keep in mind the following:

+- Do not post a status published as a direct message, followers-only, or unlisted status _unless_ you have explicit permission from the status author.
+  - If you made a direct message to yourself to demo a feature or fix a bug present in a post, you do not need to worry.
+- If you are unsure whether a public status should be included in a screenshot, consult the post author.

+### Ensure screenshots are clear

+Screenshots are often included to help illustrate or demonstrate a point with an issue or pull request.
+It may be difficult to understand the screenshot's purpose if the image is too small or distorted.
+Ensure that all screenshots are clear and visible.